Brazilian outlook clouds Fiat Chrysler's growth plans

-MILAN/SAO PAULO Fiat Chrysler Automobiles (FCAU.N) (FCHA.MI) hopes to raise vehicle sales in Latin America by 44 percent over five years but a recent big drop in volumes and weakening outlook in Brazil, the region's biggest economy, threaten to spoil its ambitions.
+MILAN/SAO PAULO, Oct 28 Fiat Chrysler Automobiles hopes to raise vehicle sales in Latin America by 44 percent over five years but a recent big drop in volumes and weakening outlook in Brazil, the region's biggest economy, threaten to spoil its ambitions.

 Two years ago Latin America still accounted for nearly a third of FCA's profits, helping to offset a slump in sales in Europe.